-- The company recognizes the responsibility toward consumers, operates within policies regarding customer treatment and product quality stringently i.e. to engage in business with honesty, and under ethical conducts.

-- The credit extension and after sale service have been intended to maximize customer benefit and satisfaction, speedy and efficient customer services.
-The company has improved its work process to expedite the credit approval process having plan to provide the one stop service concept including branch expansion into upcountry area.

-- In the disposal of company vehicle, price is set reasonably with information provided regarding characteristics and quality of vehicle truthfully and complete to purchaser sufficiently for decision making without bias or omission of important information which may have caused customer misunderstanding regarding quality or other conditions of the vehicles or registration.

-- The company preserves customer confidentiality without exploiting customer information for personal gain or for the benefit of others unless with customer consent or lawful disclosure or under authority instruction.
+- The company recognizes the responsibility toward consumers, operates within policies regarding customer treatment and product quality stringently i.e. to engage in business with honesty, and under ethical conducts. - The credit extension and after sale service have been intended to maximize customer benefit and satisfaction, speedy and efficient customer services.
+The company has improved its work process to expedite the credit approval process having plan to provide the one stop service concept including branch expansion into upcountry area. - In the disposal of company vehicle, price is set reasonably by the Sub-Committee for Asset Appraisal with information provided regarding characteristics and quality of vehicle truthfully and complete and provided at the auction theatre to purchaser sufficiently for decision making without bias or omission of important information which may have caused customer misunderstanding regarding quality or other conditions of the vehicles or registration. - The company preserves customer confidentiality without exploiting customer information for personal gain or for the benefit of others unless with customer consent or lawful disclosure or under authority instruction of relevant government authority.
 During the year 2019, the Company has arranged for the signing of the confidentiality agreement, for acknowledgement and compliance by directors, management, and all employees, including intent announcement regarding safeguarding of confidentiality with all agents and trading partners for practice compliance as well.
-During the year 2022, the company is in process of preparing policy and practice guideline in accordance with the Personal Data Protection Act BE 2562 along with various relevant documentary forms for employees, trade partners, customers, and stakeholders acknowledgement and compliance.

-- The company cooperates and support government measures in the prevention and suppression of money laundering and the funding support for terrorism with company established policies for such purposes for management and employees at all levels to control, monitor and adhere to strictly on a daily basis failing which may expose the company to the risk of being penalized e.g. the preparation of customer identity information, the verification and retention of information for a period of at least 5 years, the risk assessment and rating as pertinent to money laundering of customer prior to engaging in contract or providing credit, the regular review of risk level information, and the monitoring of the customer trading activities, the reporting dubious transactions found within a period 3 working days for example.
-The company shall proceed to improve on policy regarding prevention of money laundering corresponding with, and correctly in accordance with the implemented law.

-- The company has complied with rules, and regulations announced by the relevant government authorities e.g. the consumer protection commission regarding requirement for hire purchasing of motor vehicles, and motorcycles to be the type of business with contract control effective from 10 January 2023, supplementary announcement from government authority regarding debt collection act including compliance with the regulations issued by the Bank of Thailand e.g. the administration of the servicing of customers fairly (Market Conduct).
+During the year 2022, the company is in process of preparing policy and practice guideline in accordance with the Personal Data Protection Act BE 2562 along with various relevant documentary forms for employees, trade partners, customers, and stakeholders acknowledgement and compliance. - The company cooperates and support government measures in the prevention and suppression of money laundering and the funding support for terrorism with company established policies for such purposes for management and employees at all levels to control, monitor and adhere to strictly on a daily basis failing which may expose the company to the risk of being penalized e.g. the preparation of customer identity information, the verification and retention of information for a period of at least 5 years, the risk assessment and rating as pertinent to money laundering of customer prior to engaging in contract or providing credit, the regular review of risk level information, and the monitoring of the customer trading activities, the reporting dubious transactions found within a period 3 working days for example.
+The company shall proceed to improve on policy regarding prevention of money laundering corresponding with, and correctly in accordance with the implemented law. - The company has complied with rules, and regulations announced by the relevant government authorities e.g. the consumer protection commission regarding requirement for hire purchasing of motor vehicles, and motorcycles to be the type of business with contract control effective from 10 January 2023, supplementary announcement from government authority regarding debt collection act including compliance with the regulations issued by the Bank of

+Thailand e.g. the administration of the servicing of customers fairly (Market Conduct).
 The company has prepared policies, manual, and procedures to create customer confidence equally without taking advantage of them.